 6 steps to create a mentally healthy and vibrant workplace

-1. Positive emotions: ‘AMP’ up your understanding of stress
+Step 1 – Positive emotions: ‘AMP’ up your understanding of stress

-By noticing the signs of stress in yourself and your employees, Associate Professor of Psychology at Standford University Dr Alia Crum, found we can harness our body’s stress responses to help us meet life with the energy and courage we need to deal with whatever is at stake.
+By noticing the signs of stress in yourself and your employees, Associate Professor of Psychology at Stanford University Dr Alia Crum, found we can harness our body’s stress responses to help us meet life with the energy and courage we need to deal with whatever is at stake.

 You can help your workplace ‘AMP’ up an understanding of stress by encouraging your people to:

-- Be Aware when they feel stressed, that their body is trying to get their attention by making them feel uncomfortable (sweaty hands, racing heart, tight jaw or hunched shoulders).
+- Be Aware that when they feel stressed, their body is trying to get their attention by making them feel uncomfortable (sweaty hands, racing heart, tight jaw or hunched shoulders).

 - Find Meaning for these feelings by asking them what's happening that's important and may not be going the way they want.

-- Prioritise Conversations and/or actions that can positively impact the outcome of what's unfolding.
+- Prioritise conversations and/or actions that can positively impact the outcome of what's unfolding.
 Remember, tiny steps can have a mighty impact because they motivate people to move forward with confidence.

-- Track: What is the positive impact you’ve seen this person’s work having recently on others?
+- Track:What is the positive impact you’ve seen this person’s work have on others?
 How specifically might they be making work or life easier or better?

-- Highlight: What can you see them learning, doing, and/or delivering that is making this positive difference that you value?
+- Highlight:What can you see them learning, doing, and/or delivering that is making this positive difference that you value?

-- Appreciate: What strengths – the things they are good at and enjoy doing – can you see being used to make this effort and/or outcomes possible?
+- Appreciate:What strengths – the things they are good at and enjoy doing – can you see being used to make this effort and/or outcomes possible?

-- Nurture: How can these strengths be built on?
+- Nurture:How can these strengths be built on?
 How might they avoid overplaying or underplaying their strengths that could help improve their performance?

 - Kindle: What support might they need/want and what does this look like?

-3. Relationships: build psychological safety
+Step 3 – Relationships: build psychological safety

-Vibrant workplaces welcome honesty, prioritise learning, encourage asking for help, and support taking risks together.
+Vibrant workplaces welcome honesty, prioritise learning, encourage asking for help and support taking risks together.
 Everyone struggles at work from time to time.
 Workplaces that normalise the feeling of struggling can promote healthy learning and growth.

 - What’s working well?